 Learn To Row Program

 Westlake Boys High School has a strong and popular learn to row program (LTR), based at the North Shore Rowing Club on Lake Pupuke.
-It is divided into 3 phases;

-During these sessions you will:
+During the LTR sessions you will:

 - Learn the names and functions of the various boat parts and oars.